-- Prior acute coronary syndrome (as documented in MD notes), without subsequent invasive or non-invasive coronary evaluation - Newly diagnosed systolic heart failure or diastolic heart failure, (EF < 50%), with reasonable suspicion of cardiac ischemia (prior events, risk factors), with especially with symptoms or signs of ischemia unless invasive coronary angiography is immediately planned6-8 (Fihn, 2012; Patel, 2013; Yancy, 2013) - Reduced LVEF ≤ 50% requiring myocardial viability assessment to assist with decisions regarding coronary revascularization.
-(Diversion from PET not required when LVEF less than or equal to 40%)7-9 (Patel, 2013; Tsai, 2014; Yancy, 2013) - Ventricular arrhythmias - Sustained ventricular tachycardia (VT) > 100 bpm, ventricular fibrillation (VF), or exercise-induced VT, when invasive coronary arteriography is not the immediately planned test10 (Al Khatib, 2018) - Nonsustained VT, multiple episodes, each ≥ 3 beats at ≥ 100 bpm, frequent PVC's (defined as greater than or equal to 30/hour on remote monitoring) without known cause or associated cardiac pathology, when an exercise ECG cannot be performed - Prior to Class IC antiarrhythmic drug initiation (Propafenone or Flecanide), as well as annually in intermediate and high global risk patients (SE diversion not required)11 (Reiffel, 2015) - Assessment of hemodynamic significance of one of the following documented conditions12 (Anagnostopoulos, 2004): - Anomalous coronary arteries13 (Grani, 2017) - Muscle bridging of Muscle bridging of coronary artery (perform with exercise stress)14 (Sorajja, 2021) - Coronary aneurysms in Kawasaki's disease15 (McCrindle, 2017) or due to atherosclerosis - Following radiation therapy to the anterior or left chest, at 5 years post initiation and every 5 years thereafter16 (Lancellotti, 2013)
+- Prior acute coronary syndrome (as documented in MD notes), without subsequent invasive or non-invasive coronary evaluation - Newly diagnosed systolic heart failure or diastolic heart failure, with reasonable suspicion of cardiac ischemia (prior events, risk factors), unless invasive coronary angiography is immediately planned - Reduced LVEF ≤ 50% requiring myocardial viability assessment to assist with decisions regarding coronary revascularization.
+(Diversion from PET not required when LVEF less than or equal to 40%)9-11 - Ventricular arrhythmias - Sustained ventricular tachycardia (VT) > 100 bpm, ventricular fibrillation (VF), or exercise-induced VT, when invasive coronary arteriography is not the immediately planned test - Nonsustained VT, multiple episodes, each ≥ 3 beats at ≥ 100 bpm, frequent PVC's (defined as greater than or equal to 30/hour on remote monitoring) without known cause or associated cardiac pathology, when an exercise ECG cannot be performed

-- Cardiac Sarcoidosis17-19 (Birnie, 2016; Blankstein, 2016; Vita, 2018) - Evaluation and therapy monitoring in patients with sarcoidosis, after documentation of suspected cardiac involvement by echo or ECG, when CMR has not been performed - Evaluation of suspected cardiac sarcoid, after CMR has shown equivocal or negative findings in the setting of a high clinical suspicion19 (Vita, 2018) - Evaluation of CMR findings showing highly probable cardiac sarcoidosis, when PET could serve to identify inflammation and the consequent potential role for immunosuppressive therapy19 (Vita, 2018) - Initial and follow-up PET in monitoring therapy for cardiac sarcoid with immunosuppressive therapy, typically about 4 times over 2 years
+- Prior to Class IC antiarrhythmic drug initiation (Propafenone or Flecanide Flecainide), as well as annually in intermediate and high global risk patients (SE diversion not required) - Assessment of hemodynamic significance of one of the following documented conditions: - Anomalous coronary arteries - Muscle bridging of coronary artery 4, 16 - Coronary aneurysms in Kawasaki's disease or due to atherosclerosis - Following radiation therapy to the anterior or left chest, at 5 years post initiation and every 5 years thereafter - To diagnose microvascular dysfunction in patients with persistent stable anginal chest pain with suspected ischemia and nonobstructive coronary artery disease (INOCA), as documented in provider notes (no MPI diversion required). - Cardiac Sarcoidosis20-22 (may be approved as a combination study with MPI for the evaluation and treatment of sarcoidosis) - Evaluation and therapy monitoring in patients with sarcoidosis, after documentation of suspected cardiac involvement by echo or ECG, when CMR has not been performed - Evaluation of suspected cardiac sarcoid, after CMR has shown equivocal or negative findings in the setting of a high clinical suspicion - Evaluation of CMR findings showing highly probable cardiac sarcoidosis, when PET could serve to identify inflammation and the consequent potential role for immunosuppressive therapy - o Initial and follow-up PET in monitoring therapy for cardiac sarcoid with immunosuppressive therapy, typically about 4 times over 2 years